 Some extra bonus tips that will help you in the temperature regulation game:

 – Hydrate frequently and constantly.
 It is easy to remember to drink in a hot environment – where you feel the discomfort of heat and sweat is pouring off you.
-Hydration also plays a key role in keeping you warm – so it is just as important to keep up a hydration regime when you are faced with cold.
-It is easier to forget or neglect a drinking regime as the typical feeling of thirst can be off-set by the sensations associated with exposure to cold and wind.
+Hydration also plays a crucial role in keeping you warm – so it is just as essential to keep up a hydration regime when you are faced with cold.
+It is easier to forget or neglect a drinking regime as the typical feeling of thirst can be offset by the sensations associated with exposure to cold and wind.

 – Keep up your nutrition.
 Similar to hydrating, eating ensures that you have enough calories to burn that your body requires to keep moving and to maintain your core temperature.
 In hot weather, certain foods will perform well while others will be unpalatable, as would be the case in cold weather.
 A classic example is chocolate, which does well when temperatures are mild, but melts into a gooey mess in the heat.
 Make sure in training that you test the foods you will be taking along for the event.

 – The first goal is to survive the race.
 Consider some extra food, an emergency foil blanket, and spare warm clothing; acquire basic knowledge in first-aid and fieldcraft that will be involved in your decision-making; learn how to attract attention to oneself in case of an emergency.
 All handy tools that should be a part of your preparations for Yak Ru.